spurti-chopra/multistage-samples/go-multistage/README.md

 ## To build image with scratch as base
-`$ docker build -f Dockerfile.scratch -t go-multi-stage-docker-scratchh`
+`$ docker build -f Dockerfile.scratch -t go-multi-stage-docker-scratch .`

 ## To run the container
 `$ docker run --rm go-multi-stage-docker-scratch:latest`

 ## To build image with alpine as base
-`$ docker build -f Dockerfile -t go-multi-stage-docker-alpine`
+`$ docker build -f Dockerfile -t go-multi-stage-docker-alpine .`

 ## To run the container
 `$ docker run --rm c-go-multi-stage-docker-alpine`